 Various lifestyle and treatment strategies can help manage overpronation.

-It occurs as the weight is transferred from the heel to the ball of the foot as a person goes through their walking or running stride.
+Pronation refers to how the foot moves from side to side when a person walks or runs.
+It occurs as the weight transfers from the heel to the ball of the foot as a person goes through their walking or running stride.

 Pronation also occurs while standing, and in this case, pronation refers to the amount that the foot rolls inward toward the arch.